Esylus/Coding-Standards/0_CodeStandards.md

 * To maximize code readability and maintainability by making a teams code base look like a single person has written it.
 * To speed up writing code.
 Simple rules to follow means developers won't have to make continuous judgements about how code looks and presents.
-* To read each others code faster and discern patterns visually without having to read each individual token.
+* To discern patterns visually without having to read each individual token.
-* To encapsulate the shared experience of many developers so we learn from each others mistakes and wisdom.
+* To encapsulate the shared experience of many developers so we learn from each others wisdoms and mistakes.
 * To free us to think in higher abstractions and come up with new patterns instead of enforcing what we have always seen or done.

 Note - Being that there is no right or wrong coding standard, a team has to "just pick something" for each category and stick with it.
 Thus this guide is a collection of "just pick somethings" developed by the itgroove team in August, 2018.